m-bock/purescript-stadium/README.md

 ### A simple conventional state machine using ADT's
 Let's first look at an example state machine implementation which is done without any extra library.
-It consists of type for the state, a type for a Message and a reducer function that is capable to produce new states.
+It consists of a type for the state, a type for a message and a reducer function that is can produce new states.
 ```hs
 data State'1 = On | Off